Paranthropus

-Paranthropus is a genus of extinct hominin which contains two widely accepted species: P. robustus and P. boisei.
+Paranthropus is a genus of extinct hominin which contains three widely accepted species: P. aethiopicus, P. robustus and P. boisei.
 However, the validity of Paranthropus is contested, and it is sometimes considered to be synonymous with Australopithecus.
 They are also referred to as the robust australopithecines.
-They lived between approximately 2.9 and 1.2 million years ago (mya) from the end of the Pliocene to the Middle Pleistocene.
+They lived between approximately 2.9 and at least 1.2 million years ago (mya) from the end of the Pliocene to the Middle Pleistocene.

 Paranthropus is characterised by robust skulls, with a prominent gorilla-like sagittal crest along the midline—which suggest strong chewing muscles—and broad, herbivorous teeth used for grinding.
-However, they likely preferred soft food over tough and hard food.
 Typically, Paranthropus species were generalist feeders, but while P. robustus was likely an omnivore, P. boisei seems to have been herbivorous, possibly preferring abundant bulbotubers.
 Paranthropoids were bipeds.
 Despite their robust heads, they had comparatively small bodies.
 Average weight and height are estimated to be 40 kg at 132 cm for P. robustus males, 50 kg at 137 cm for P. boisei males, 32 kg at 110 cm for P. robustus females, and 34 kg at 124 cm for P. boisei females.

 They were possibly polygamous and patrilocal, but there are no modern analogues for australopithecine societies.
 They are associated with bone tools and contested as the earliest evidence of fire usage.
 They typically inhabited woodlands, and coexisted with some early human species, namely A. africanus, H. habilis and H. erectus.
 They were preyed upon by the large carnivores of the time, specifically crocodiles, leopards, sabertoothed cats and hyenas.
-Paranthropus, specifically P. boisei, was also the likely origin of genital herpes in modern humans.